 Professor and Department Chair; Assistant Director, Center for Research on Educational Opportunities; Faculty Fellow, Institute for Educational Initiatives

 F: (574) 631-9238

-William Carbonaro is an Associate Professor in the Department of Sociology at the University of Notre Dame.
-During his time at Notre Dame, Professor Carbonaro's research has examined two main areas: (1) how unequal learning opportunities both within and between schools affect student outcomes, and (2) how education and cognitive skills are linked with economic rewards in the labor market.
-Professor Carbonaro's recent papers focus on how friendship and peer relationships affect student outcomes.
-In addition, his research also examines how education and cognitive skills affect income growth over the course of workers' careers.
-His findings indicate college educated workers are much more likely to experience substantial income growth over the career, and much less likely to experience significant income loss.
-Carbonaro has published his research in highly regarded journals such as the American Sociological Review, Social Forces, Sociology of Education, and the American Education Research Journal.
+William Carbonaro is a Professor in the Department of Sociology at the University of Notre Dame.
+Professor Carbonaro's research covers two main areas: (1) how unequal learning opportunities both within and between schools affect student outcomes, and (2) how education and cognitive skills are linked with economic rewards in the labor market.
+Professor Carbonaro's recent work examines how schools affect student learning.
+In contrast with prior studies, his findings show that students who attend the same schools have very similar growth rates, which suggests that schools matter greatly for student outcomes.
+In a new project, he is examining how school segregation affects race-ethnic inequalities in math course-taking patterns and ability grouping in middle school.
+Professor Carbonaro serves on the editorial boards of several highly regarded journals such as the American Sociological Review, Social Forces, and the American Education Research Journal.

 Research Interests: Sociology of Education, Social Stratification, Research Methods and Statistics